• Skip to primary navigation

 Silvervine?
 Oh boy.
 It can take things to a new level — but only when I don’t give it too often.
 If I use it too frequently, the effect definitely wears off.

-There are actually two types of silvervine powder I’ve seen: one that’s more greenish, and one that’s light brown.
-I use the light brown one — it seems finer and a little less messy, and my cat responds really well to it.
-I’m not sure if there’s a big difference in strength between them, but if you notice the color of the powder, that might explain it.
+There are two silvervine powders: greenish and light brown.
+I use the light brown, which is finer and less messy, and my cat loves it.
+Not sure if there’s a big difference in strength between them, but if you notice the color of the powder, that might explain it.
+The below video shows her typical reaction after regular use — the first time is usually much stronger.
+Silvervine’s effect is often more intense than catnip initially but tends to mellow with time.

 What Forms Do Catnip and Silvervine Come In?